vasiliki77/free-genai-bootcamp-2025/README.md

 - Install API builder.
 - Then at the right pane there will be an additional symbol, the API builder.
 Click to configure.
 - New API
-- Add a name, port 8080 for the server, Authentication type Token and add your a_secret_key
+- Add a name, port 8080 for the server,(it might say "Did not detect a server running on port 8080", as long as the server runs, ignore this message) Authentication type Token and add your a_secret_key
 - You may choose the auto start option.
 In that case, provide the following command:
 ```bash
 HF_TOKEN='your_hf_token' SECRET_API_KEY='a_secret_key' python mistral_translation_app/app.py